genius-schule/blockly-rpi-genius/README.md

 Additionally, the sensor <a href="https://www.waveshare.com/wiki/MQ-135_Gas_Sensor"> MQ-135</a> is integrated.

-Some exampled by grove are in the examples folder `/usr/local/lib/python3.9/dist-packages/grove`.
+Some examples by grove are in the examples folder `/usr/local/lib/python3.9/dist-packages/grove`.

 ## Blockly-gPIo
 Visual programming for the Raspberry Pi with access to the GPIO and a simple browser-based simulation mode.